pippinbarr/cart263-2020/slides/jquery/jquery.md

 - The `fadeIn()` function from jQuery does what you might expect
 - It fades the specified elements in over the specified amount of time
-- (The elements have to be hidden first or they can't be faded in of course!)
+- (The elements have to be hidden first or they can't be faded in)
+- Why is there a slight flicker at page load?

 ???

-- Note how you see a flicker of the `div` elements just when the page loads?
-- That's because the page loads and renders for one frame before jQuery's `hide()` function is applied to the elements
+- The flicker happens because the page loads and renders for one frame before jQuery's `hide()` function is applied to the elements
 - If we wanted them to be hidden from the beginning we should set `display: none;` in their CSS
 - If we do that, we don't need the `.hide()` because they'll already be hidden!